 Most savings accounts don't earn much interest.
-To keep pace with inflation, you can put some savings into certificates of deposits savings bonds or Treasury bills to earn a higher return.
-But that's after you have a chunk of savings you can afford to put away for at least six months.
+To keep pace with inflation, you can put some savings into certificates of deposits (CDs), savings bonds or Treasury bills to earn a higher return.
+CDs, bonds or T-bills are investment vehicles generally acknowledged to be safe bets.
+But that's after you have a chunk of savings you can afford to put away for at least a month for a T-bill or longer for CDs and bonds.
 Until then, stash away as much as you can and don't spend it unless you absolutely have to.
 Remember, pay yourself first.
 You've earned it!